 The Office of Child Safety strives to keep Tennessee’s children safe by conducting timely and quality investigations while utilizing evidence-based practices and strengthening community partnerships.

 Carla Aaron, M.S.S.W. is the Executive Director of Child Safety and has served in this position since 2007.
 She has been in public child welfare since 1985 serving in numerous roles within the department as a frontline investigator and supervisor specializing in child protective services, Director of Communications, Director of Special Investigations, and the Regional Administrator for the Davidson County Region.
 She is a member of the Children's Justice Task Force and the Second Look Commission.

 Valerie Eredia is the Special Assistant to the Deputy Commissioner for the Office of Child Safety.
-Previously she has served as a Program Leader for California First Five, a program designed to aid the gross motor development skills of children from ages 6 months to 5 years, and as an Instructor at the Autism Center for Excellence.
+She is a graduate of California State University, Sacramento.
+Previously she has served as a Program Leader for the California First Five Initiative.
 In her current position, she is responsible for tracking, recording, and reporting child death and near-death cases.

 Haroon Iqbal is the Special Assistant to the Deputy Commissioner for the Office of Child Safety.
 He most recently served as a Legal Intern with the DCS Office of General Counsel.
 In his current position, he focuses on the implementation of a new process for tracking, recording, and reporting child death and near-death cases.
 He is also responsible for managing the DCS Public Notifications website.
 He holds a Juris Doctorate from Vanderbilt University Law School and is a member of the Tennessee State Bar.